mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

-`spec.containers.0.envFrom` defines all of the Secret's data as container environment variables and `spec.volume/spec.containers.0.volumeMounts` defines all mountpoints to Pod.
+`spec.containers.0.envFrom` defines all of the Secret's data as container environment variables and `spec.volume/spec.containers.0.volumeMounts` mounts the Secret as a volume to the Pod.

 Excellent!
 Part of recommendations have been completed, but for the full picture it's necessary to solve the following issues: